agorapp-dao/agorapp-solana/packages/content/solana/rust/intro-to-solana/public/01-introduction/lesson.md

 Here comes your first exercise in writing a Solana program.

-It will be a simple program that produces text "Hello, Solana" in the logs.
+Modify the program on the right to write a "Hello, Solana" text in the logs.